KrishanKantAgnihotri/KrishanKantAgnihotri/README.md

   <li>RAG-Based Chatbot — Retrieves contextual answers from long documents using Retrieval-Augmented Generation.</li>
   <li>TransAutomation — A translation tool for audio/video/documents using AWS Polly, Transcribe, and Translate.</li>
   <li><a href="https://github.com/krishankantagnihotri/LaRA">Laptop Recommendation App</a> — ML-powered laptop suggestions with live scraping and modern UI.</li>
+  <li><a href="https://github.com/KrishanKantAgnihotri/Restaurant-front-end">Restaurant Web APP</a> - Web App application built in ReactJS and NodeJS where ExpressJS is used as Server and MongoDB is used as Database.Uses JWT based authentication</li>
 </ul>

 ---